Nate Perry: Career File

 Nate performed with various L.A. based artists from 2008-2010 including former Toadies guitarist Darrel Herbert and Dwight Yoakam drummer, Mitch Marine.
 The trio recorded under the moniker DWH and later, No Tomorrow, self-releasing an EP in 2010.
 Perry also played locally with actor Jesse Spencer, known for his role on the hit show House, M.D., alongside singer Julian Sakata under the name The Ruby Fakes.
 In 2011 he received an M.M. from Cal State L.A. in Commercial Music where he taught as a graduate assistant.

 In the fall of 2011, Perry was recruited by Brazilian Sub Pop band CSS to be their touring bassist, following the departure of original member Adriano Cintra.
-Nate performed extensively with the band on tours of North America, Australia and Japan in support of their third studio album, La Liberación.
+Nate performed with the band on tours of North America, Australia and Japan in support of their third studio album, La Liberación.
 During this period, the band appeared at the 2011 Falls Festival in Australia alongside Fleet Foxes and Group Love, as well as at the Corona Capital Festival in Mexico City, with The Strokes and Moby.
 The group was especially well received in Japan, selling out famed Tokyo venue Studio Coast.
 Perry continued to tour with CSS throughout 2012, doing small tours and one-off performances throughout California and the Southwest.